 How to fix the mistake:

-IRC Section 72(t) imposes a 10% additional tax for distributions that don't meet one of the exceptions, such as death, disability or attainment of age 59 ½, among others.
-To avoid this additional tax, correct excess deferrals no later than the first April 15 of the following year.
-If you don't correct by April 15, you may still correct this mistake under EPCRS; however, it will not relieve any Section 72(t) tax resulting from the mistake.
+IRC Section 72(t) imposes a 10% additional tax for distributions that don't meet an exception, such as death, disability or attainment of age 59 ½, among others.
+To avoid this additional tax, correct excess deferrals no later than April 15 of the following year.
+If you don't correct by April 15, you may still correct this mistake under EPCRS; however, it won’t relieve any Section 72(t) tax resulting from the mistake.

-For 2011 (year of deferral), Ann must include $1,000 in gross income.
-For 2012 (year of distribution), Ann must include $1,100 in gross income.
-Employer X would show this amount on a Form 1099-R. In addition, Ann must pay the additional 10% early distribution tax under IRC Section 72(t).
+For 2012 (year of deferral), Ann must include $1,000 in gross income.
+For 2013 (year of distribution), Ann must include $1,100 in gross income.
+Employer X would report this amount on Form 1099-R. In addition, Ann must pay the additional 10% early distribution tax under IRC Section 72(t).

 Correction programs available:

-The example illustrates an operational problem, because Employer X failed to follow the plan terms prohibiting any employee’s elective deferrals from exceeding the 401(a)(30) limit.
-Therefore, if the other eligibility requirements of SCP are satisfied, Employer X may use SCP to correct the failure.
+The example shows an operational problem because Employer X failed to follow the plan terms prohibiting any employee’s elective deferrals from exceeding the 401(a)(30) limit.
+If the other eligibility requirements of SCP are satisfied, Employer X may use SCP to correct the failure.

 - No fees for self-correction.